What exactly is mentoring?

 But it’s not all bad news.
 In fact, mentoring has been shown to be a particularly powerful means of promoting inclusion and supporting diversity initiatives within organisations.
 Some studies suggest it is among the most successful diversity initiatives.
-However, mentors and mentees need to be carefully selected and matched, properly prepared for the experience and supported for its duration.
+To this end, a little thought might be given to selection and matching and participants properly prepared for the experience and supported for its duration.

 Recent studies show that good mentoring programs help mentees understand their role better, apply themselves more effectively and, as a consequence, feel greater commitment to their organisation.
 Also, as would be hoped, mentoring is positively associated with career progression (promotion and increased remuneration) and retention.

 Benefits aren’t limited to the mentee.
 Senior leaders who are mentors report increased job satisfaction, greater reflection on own practices and knowledge and deeper appreciation of different parts of the organisation.

 With the increase in mentoring has come raised interest in studying the efficacy of the development approach.
 Not all programs are successful!
 Here’s a list of what can go wrong.